troyraen/DM-in-Stars/_Paper/figures/main.md

 #### Debug:

 - [ ]  `isochrone_c0.dat` only has masses between 2-3Msun and no isochrones older than 10^8.93.
 Wondering if I haven't run a fine enough mass grid.
 Previous results used [.0, .03, .05, .08].
-    - [ ]  Try running more c0s.
+    - [ ]  ~Try running more c0s.~
-    - [ ]  take old data and down sample mass grid, re-generate isochrones and see if get the same problem.
+    - [ ]  ~take old data and down sample mass grid, re-generate isochrones and see if get the same problem.~
-    - [ ]  what is the oldest isochrone I want to show in c6 models, run finer mass grid only for c0,4,6 and stop them when reach age > oldest isochrone
+    - [ ]  ~what is the oldest isochrone I want to show in c6 models, run finer mass grid only for c0,4,6 and stop them when reach age > oldest isochrone~

+Instead of doing the above, now trying to generate my own isochrones via simple interpolation of `history.data` files.
+See comparison above.
 <!-- fe -->